Meshack7468/Breast-Cancer-Research/README.md

 ![alternative](./Images/SubtypevsHormoneTherapy.png)

 * Luminal A and Luminal B show the best response to hormone therapy.
-These Pam50 subtypes depend on estrogen or progesterone hormone to grow, and they are often treated by blocking these hormones
+These Pam50 subtypes usually depend on estrogen or progesterone hormone to grow, and they can often be treated by blocking these hormones

 #### ER and PR Status VS Survival rate